Downloading or distributing copyrighted material without authorization of the copyright holder is a violation of:

 The student's network privileges are permanently revoked, unless significant mitigating circumstances are present.
-The student is also re-referred to the Office of Student Conduct for further action under the Student Conduct Code and may be subject to additional, more serious, sanctions (e.g., $300 fine, disciplinary probation for tenure and/or suspension from the University) based on the student's responsibility in the case and any previous incidents.
-The case will also be part of the student's UC San Diego disciplinary record.
+The student is also re-referred to the Office of Student Conduct for further action under the Student Conduct Code and may be subject to additional, more serious, sanctions (e.g., $300 fine, non-academic student conduct probation for tenure and/or suspension from the University) based on the student's responsibility in the case and any previous incidents.
+The case will also be part of the student's UC San Diego conduct record.

-You can find a copy of the Student Conduct Code at studentconduct.ucsd.edu and for further questions, please contact the Office of Student Conduct at (858) 534-6225 if you have any further questions.
+You can find a copy of the Student Conduct Code at studentconduct.ucsd.edu.
+Please contact the Office of Student Conduct at (858) 534-6225 if you have any further questions.

 University Consequences for Non-Student Violations

 DMCA violations received for non-students are forwarded to network security.
 Consequences for non-students will depend on the policies of their respective department and classification.

 University Consequences for Summer Conference Guests